XinyueZ/Hybrid/README.md

 Last Update
 ======
+22.08.2014:

+ - Update new Bootstrap (inc. EventBus, new Error-handling system etc.)
+ - Renamed BaseActivity to BasicActivity.
+ - Removed old event-handlers for Otto-bus instead that moved all event-handlers onto base activity.

 20.07.2014:

-Removed code for net-communication, configuration's loading.
+ - Removed code for net-communication, configuration's loading.
 Instead these it use now [Chopping-Bootstrap](https://github.com/XinyueZ/Chopping) to do these.

 Oldest